 Pay online using a credit card

-All tax programs
+All tax and levy programs (except carbon levy)

 To pay by credit card you may use a third-party service provider, Plastiq Inc. You will be charged a fee for using their service.

 The effective date of receipt of your payment is the date TRA's account is credited, usually within 2 to 3 business days.